menu icon

 In every school I ever attended, somebody's parents or grandparents made pecan candy and would sell them.
 As a matter of fact, one of them actually took our advice and opened up a business.
 So whenever you're in New Orleans, visit Bernard's Pralines and tell them to tell the owner I sent you.

-I reworked my recipe and tested it 10 times to produce thicker, creamier pralines instead of thin ones without a candy thermometer.
-The ones I made with the candy thermometer came out hard and cooked in 5 minutes and were not close to being a praline.
+I reworked my recipe (the original recipe is listed in the notes section of the recipe card) and tested it 10 times to produce thicker, creamier pralines instead of thin ones without a candy thermometer.
+The ones I made with the candy thermometer came out hard and cooked in 5 minutes, and were not close to being a praline.

 However, time is the difference between thin and crisp and thick and creamy.
 In the Pro Recipe Tips section, I’ll provide tips for making them thin.